- If I have Hepatitis C, could I get life insurance?

 Horvath adds that some baby boomers became infected due to experimentation with drug use, but it isn’t the only common mode of transmission.

-“Reaching the baby boomer population with screening is critical to slowing and stopping the serious health consequences already taking place,” says Horvath.
+“Reaching the baby boomer population with screening is critical to slowing and stopping the serious health consequences already taking place,” said Horvath.

 While the dangers of hepatitis have been in the news for years, it should not prevent someone who has been diagnosed with the virus from buying life insurance.
 Unlike HIV, most life insurers will cover policyholders with hepatitis including those with HCV but it is dependent on several criteria, says Craig Davidson, Medical Director for The Hartford.